andrewanggoh/instagram-account-engagement-analysis/README.md

 - Between Dec 2021 and Mar 2025, monthly engagement ranged from ~1.2K to ~368.6K.
 - Major spikes occurred in Jun–Jul 2023, Feb 2024, May–Jun 2024, Dec 2024, and another rise starting in Mar 2025, with most spikes being followed by sharp declines.
 - The highest peak in June–July 2023 exceeded 350K, likely driven by viral content or major campaigns.
-- Engagement in 2024 saw multiple peaks (200K–260K), suggesting an event-driven or seasonal trend, which will be discussed further in the *[Engagements by Collaborations](#engagements-by-collaborations)* section.
+- Engagement in 2024 saw multiple peaks (200K–260K), suggesting an event-driven or seasonal trend, which will be discussed further in the *[Engagements by Collaborations](#engagements-by-collaborations)* section below.

 <p align="center">
   <img width="913" height="687" src="https://github.com/user-attachments/assets/80d6ca31-37f5-4c51-9376-0db4991abb07">